jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 between the Aggregators.
 However, this behavior would only be observed under attack conditions in which the vast majority of Clients are malicious.

+In the simple case where the `beta` value is a constant (e.g., 1) we can replace the FLP check with a simpler check.
 FLPs are not compatible with proof aggregation the way VIDPFs are.
-In order to perform the range check without FLPs, we use an extension of VIDPF described by
-{{MST23}}.

-> TODO(jimouris) Add a high-level description of PLASMA's `0`/`1` range check
-> and how it would be implemented in Mastic.

-Note that this trick is not suitable for weighted heavy-hitters, since it expects that each `beta` value is `1`.
+In order to perform the range check without FLPs, we use an extension of VIDPF described by {{MST23}}.
+The high-level idea here is that the Aggregators can evaluate the empty string and verify that they have shares of the constant `beta`.
+Next, as described in {{vdaf}}, we use the "one-hot verifiability" and "path verifiability" checks to verify that each level is non-zero at only a single point and that the same constant `beta` is propagated down the tree correctly.
+Note that this trick is not suitable for weighted heavy-hitters, since it expects that each `beta` value is constant (e.g., 1).

 > OPEN ISSUE Proof aggregation could work with plain Mastic, but we would need
 > to check the FLPs at the first round of aggregation, leading to best-case